 facing humanity and our planet — he has been ringing the alarm bell.

 CLICK HERE to read the article

 lecture that toured the nation in 2012.

-I mean starting a "runaway greenhouse effect" that we cannot reverse and that will turn our planet into Venus.
+I mean starting a "runaway greenhouse effect" that we cannot reverse and that can turn our planet into Venus.
 The sobering results of this article went viral on the internet and McKibben began a series of lectures around the nation that were sold out in every city he visited.
-350.org made a video of the McKibben's lecture.
-It is below along with a link to the original piece in The Rolling Stone.
+350.org made a video of McKibben's lectures.
+It is below along with a link to the original article in The Rolling Stone.

 The Post Carbon Institute has posted a series of photos that reveal the real devastation this industry wreaks on the environment.
 CLICK HERE to see the images

 The first horizontal well in our state was drilled in Monroe County in the Marcellus Shale in 2008.